Mathemateg a Cherddoriaeth gyda Blwyddyn Dramor (BA)

 In Mathematics, year one consists of four compulsory modules.
 These are Foundations of Mathematics I, Vectors and Matrices, Foundations of Mathematics and Elementary Differential Equations.

-Note that in both subjects some modules provide essential preparation (‘prerequisites’) for more advanced modules if you wish to pursue them in later years.
+Note that in both subjects some modules are ‘prerequisites’, providing essential preparation for more advanced modules if you wish to pursue them in later years.

 In Music, courses are more advanced and you will focus on more specialist topics, choosing from four groups: Composition and Electroacoustic Studies, Written and Practical Musicianship, Analytical and Critical Skills, and Historical Studies.